Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Evaluation

-Example system generations are in Table~\ref{tab:dataex}.
-We observe that our system can successfully generate valid \ev with subtypes of both the concept (e.g., ``angina pectoris'' vs. ``a chest pain'' in (b)) and the property (e.g., ``small game'' vs. ``hunting'' in (c)).
-Furthermore, it produces valid \exceps with both the simpler relation-negation templates (i.e., templates \texttt{t3}/\texttt{t4}; see (a)) \textit{and} with relevant pragmatic negations (i.e., templates \texttt{t1}/\texttt{t2}; see (b) and (c)).
+\paragraph{Observations} We first observe that while close to half the output generations are untrue or not viable, the majority of viable generations are valid \ev (Table~\ref{tab:datastats}).
+In addition, we see from system outputs (Table~\ref{tab:dataex}) that our system can successfully generate valid \ev with subtypes of both the concept (e.g., ``angina pectoris'' vs. ``a chest pain'' in (b)) and the property (e.g., ``small game'' vs. ``hunting'' in (c)).
+Furthermore, it produces valid \exceps with both the simpler relation-negation templates (i.e., templates \texttt{t3}/\texttt{t4}; see (a)) \textit{and} with relevant \pragnegs (i.e., templates \texttt{t1}/\texttt{t2}; see (b) and (c)).
 These highlight the success of our system in producing high-quality \ev.